20 amazing things to do in Hanoi – recommended by a local

 Think of Hanoi, and the Old Quarter and Hoan Kiem Lake spring to mind.
 But isn’t it Hanoi all about?
 There are, in fact, many Hanoi-s.
 There is a Hanoi, both monumental and orderly at Ba Dinh Square.
 The intimate, disorderly Hanoi just lurks around local markets.
 And there are the decades-old houses with its ancient charm and a distinctively nostalgic ambiance.
 I grew up in Hanoi and below is my list of 20 things to do in Hanoi that I believe will let you discover the cities multiple personalities.
-So, if you are ready, let me accompany you in a Hanoi day tour!
+So, if you are ready, let me accompany you in some best day tours in Hanoi

 1. Cycling around West Lake